Monitoring Applications Deployed to Runtime Fabric

 Applications and API gateways deployed to Runtime Fabric include native support for Anypoint Monitoring to allow viewing metrics within Anypoint Platform.

-Anypoint Monitoring provides tools that give feedback from Mule flows and components in your application network.
-For applications and API gateways deployed to Runtime Fabric, Anypoint Monitoring provides basic metrics to all customers.
-Titanium customers have access to additional capabilities including application log retrieval and search.
+Anypoint Monitoring includes tools that provide feedback from Mule runtime engine (Mule) flows and components in your application network.
+For applications and API gateways deployed to Anypoint Runtime Fabric (Runtime Fabric), Anypoint Monitoring provides basic metrics to all customers.
+Titanium-plan customers have access to additional capabilities, including application log retrieval and search.

 When you deploy an application to Runtime Fabric, Anypoint Monitoring is enabled by default.
 To disable Anypoint Monitoring, pass the following custom property when deploying your application: